0123gabriel/Ubuntu_ROS_Tutorial/Packing_Custom_CARLA_Simulator.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/84c05594-0cc8-441f-ab92-035961dc6f98)

 9. Come back to the previous window and create another blank space in 'Additional Non-Assets Directories to Package' field by clicking on the '+' icon, and type the directory of the OpenDrive folder that we just create in the last step.
+Do not include the Content folder beacuse CARLA include it by defult.

 ```bash
 Carla/Maps/{the name of the folder that contains your custom map}/OpenDrive